Patrik-07/PrimeSearch/README.md

-# PrimeSearch
-## Kotlin Spring Boot PrimeSearch API
+# Kotlin Spring Boot PrimeSearch API

 - /search/start -> Start the searching with a given thread count.
 - /list         -> List the prime numbers in a given range.